jezevec10/jstris-guide/guide.md

 **Classic** randomizer gives you completely random pieces.
 This randomizer makes stacking very challenging.

+**C2Sim** A simulation of the Cultris 2 randomizer, described in this [post by Integration](http://harddrop.com/forums/index.php?showtopic=5080&st=0&p=71443&#entry71443)

-**One Block** is perhaps the oddest randomizer of them all.
-A randomly selected block is chosen for you at the start and you will get only that specific block for the whole game.
+**One block** This randomizer gives you a randomly selected block is chosen for you at the start and you will get only that specific block for the whole game.

+**Two block** This randomizer is like the One Block one, only it alternates between two specific blocks instead.

+**One 7-bag** The same bag of 7 pieces is repeated indefinitely.
+Using this randomizer, you will get the same sequence of 7 pieces over and over.

+**One 14-bag** The same bag of 14 pieces is repeated indefinitely.
+Using this randomizer, you will get the same sequence of 14 pieces over and over.

+**Repeat+7b** Works like 7-bag, only any piece in the bag has a chance of being repeated anywhere from 1-7 times.

+**BSblock+7b** Normal 7-bag, with the exception that pieces from different Block Sets (hence the BS in the name), like pentominoes or Big Blocks, may appear.

+**BigBlock+7b** Normal 7-bag, with the exception that Big Blocks may appear.

 ### Previews